modelscope/modelscope/docs/source/develop.md

 python tests/path/to/your_test.py
 ```

-2. Remember to run core tests in local environment before start a codereview, by default it will
+2. Remember to run core tests in local environment before start a code review, by default it will
 only run test cases with level 0.
 ```bash
 make tests